Iterative Detection and Decoding for Multiuser MIMO Systems with Low Resolution Precoding and PSK Modulation: Receiver Design

-The computation of the LLRs according to equation \eqref{eq:linear_model_LLR} only requires knowledge about the parameters $h_k^{eff}$ and ${\sigma}^2_{eff_k}$, which are considered independent of the data symbol $s$.
-In comparison with the method introduced in Section~\ref{subsec:exact_llr}, the number of parameters that need to be transmitted in advance to the information data is significantly reduced.
+The computation of $L_e(c_{k,i})$ according to \eqref{eq:linear_model_LLR} only requires knowledge about the parameters $h_k^\text{eff}$ and ${\sigma}_{\text{eff}_k}^2$, which are independent of the data symbol $s$.
+In comparison with the method from subsection~\ref{subsec:exact_llr}, the number of parameters that need to be transmitted in advance to the information data is significantly reduced.